-A UAS reportable incident (critical and non-critical) is defined as any event or occurrence during aircraft operations that results in an aircraft failure, or any injury to persons or damage to property.
+A UAS reportable incident (critical and non-critical) is defined as any event or occurrence during aircraft operations that results in an aircraft failure, any injury to persons, or any damage to property.
 This applies to any incident, including operations that are domestic and abroad.
-It is important to notify the UAS Safety Office (uassafety@vt.edu), [540] 231-7484) of any reportable incident as expeditiously as possible to determine if any additional actions are required.
-UAS Safety Office should be contacted if there is a question regarding a UAS incident.
+It is important to notify the UAS Safety Office (uassafety@vt.edu), 540-231-7484) of any reportable incident as expeditiously as possible to determine if any additional actions are required.
+The UAS Safety Office should be contacted if there is a question regarding a UAS incident.
 The Office of Risk Management must be notified if there has been an injury or property damage.
-For incidents occurring abroad, upon notification pursuant to this procedure, the UAS Safety Office will make a determination of further contacts, notifications, and processes.
+For incidents occurring abroad, upon notification pursuant to this procedure, the UAS Safety Office will determine further contacts, notifications, and processes.